Godzilla (1954 film): Filming

 On the first day of filming, Honda addressed a crew of 30 to read the script and to leave the project if they did not feel convinced since he wanted to work only with those who had confidence in him and the film.
 Most of the film was shot in the Toho lot.
-Honda's team also filmed on location in the Shima Peninsula in Mie Prefecture to film the Odo Island scenes, which used 50 Toho extras and Honda's team establishing their base in the town of Toba.
+Honda's team also filmed on location in the Shima Peninsula in Mie Prefecture to film the Odo Island scenes, which used 50 Toho extras, and Honda's team established their base in the town of Toba.
 Local villagers were also used as extras for the Odo Island scenes.
 The dance ritual scene was filmed on location in Mie Prefecture, with local villagers performing as the dancers.
 The cast and crew commuted every morning by boat to Toba, Mie, and worked under harsh weather temperatures.
 Honda worked shirtless and so suffered a blistering sunburn on his back that left permanent scars.

 Toho had negotiated with the Japan Self-Defense Forces (JSDF) to film scenes requiring the military and filmed target practices and drills for the film.
 Honda's team followed a convoy of JSDF vehicles for the convoy dispatch scene.
 Two thousand girls were used from an all-girls high school for the prayer-for-peace scene.
 The filmmakers had little co-operation from the JSDF and had to rely on World War II stock footage, provided by the Japanese military, for certain scenes.
 The stock footage was sourced from 16 mm prints.
 Honda's team spent 51 days shooting the film.